IliaViazov/tusa/README.md

 # tidalüb
+tidalüb (*tidal* for *Tidal Cycles*, *-lüb* — wordplay: *-lüb* — *Lübeck*, *-lüb* = *-люб*, russian analog for greek *-phil*) is a framework for Tidal Cycles that aims to proceed fast performance, minimalism and seamless usage during music practices.

+The framework functions as a tmux workflow with different panes of a terminal performing different parts of the programm.
+It features interpreter for Tidal Cycles, snippets window for fast copying precomposed material, reference window that represents [the official reference](https://tidalcycles.org/docs/reference/cycles) in a brief format, and a SuperCollider server.

 ## Features
-- Much more stable performance than other possible solutions
+- Stable performance
 - Easy installation
-- After installation: Double-click and then ready to play, nothing more
-- Four separate windows: interpreter, snippets window, reference window and SuperCollider server window
+- Fast boot-up
+- Convenient keyboard shortcuts
 - Syntax Highlighting
-- Reference ala Cheat-Sheet
+- Reference as a Cheat-Sheet
-- No need to press Cmd+C to copy, copying is automatic while selecting (if it disturbs — check .tmux.conf)
+- No need to press Cmd+C to copy, copying is automatic while selecting
 - For devs: all setting for dependencies are local and don't affect global .rc files
 - Should work in any modern Bash Terminal

 ## Installation
 ```
-#bash
 cd path-to-directory
 git clone https://github.com/IliaViazov/tidal-nano
 ./installation.sh